aaroniniguez/TradenetWebsite/README.md

 Certbot will give instructions , choose option 2 which essentially puts a file on your website and then certbot tries to validate that the file exists via a get request

-You can enter '/' for the webroot and then put in your server.js code place this:
+You can enter '/' for the webroot (certbot will then download a file to this webroot) and then put in your server.js code place this:

 ```
 app.get("/.well-known/acme-challenge/:id", function(req, res) {
         res.sendFile('/.well-known/acme-challenge/'+req.params.id);
 });
 ```

-Certbot will ask for your webroot (it will then download a file to where you enter) Input the webroot for tradeforthemoney.com: (Enter 'c' to cancel): /home/ec2-user/TradenetWebsite/me/build

-Then make sure the express server can correctly serve up the file when certbot requests it